Hypogammaglobulinemia and Primary Immunodeficiency: Symptoms, Causes, and Treatment

 Key Takeaways

-HG can be caused by a genetic mutation (change) passed down from a parent.
-In that case, it’s considered a type of primary immunodeficiency (PI) — a group of conditions you’re born with that affect the immune system.
-However, HG can also develop as a side effect of other conditions.
+Hypogammaglobulinemia (HG) can be caused by either a genetic mutation (change) passed down from a parent, a random mutation (without any family history), or a secondary cause.
+If you have the genetic type of hypogammaglobulinemia, you have a form of primary immunodeficiency (PI), also called inborn errors of immunity (IEI).
+However, HG can also develop as a side effect of other conditions, known as secondary immunodeficiency.

 Causes of Hypogammaglobulinemia

-• X-linked agammaglobulinemia (XLA) — Also called Bruton agammaglobulinemia, this inherited condition prevents the body from making B cells, which are needed to produce antibodies.
+• X-linked agammaglobulinemia (XLA) — Also called Bruton agammaglobulinemia, this inherited condition prevents the body from making B cells, which mature into plasma cells and are needed to produce antibodies.
 XLA is usually diagnosed in children.

 • Common variable immunodeficiency (CVID) — The most common type of primary HG in adults, CVID is caused by different gene mutations that affect the B cells’ ability to make antibodies.

-• Selective IgA deficiency — In this condition, the immune system has problems making an antibody called immunoglobulin A (IgA).
+• Selective IgA deficiency — In this condition, which can be diagnosed at any age over 4, the immune system has problems making a specific antibody called immunoglobulin A (IgA), while the other antibodies are at a normal level.
 Some people have very low levels of IgA, and others have none at all.

 Secondary HG results from another underlying condition or its treatment.
 Possible causes include: